suda-huanglab/scCirclehunter/README.md

 # scCirclehunter

-## Identification of ecDNA from scATAC-seq based on a pseudo-bulk algorithm (circlehunter2)
+## Step1-Identification of ecDNA from scATAC-seq based on a pseudo-bulk algorithm (circlehunter2)

 ### Installation